pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 Yet, revisions to labor market data are generally minimal, especially compared to GDP revisions, so the information provided in real time by labor market data is [generally indistinguishable](https://perma.cc/W79A-EFPF) from the information provided in the final version.

+### Is the unemployment rate the same as the BLS unemployment rate?

+Yes, almost.
+The two unemployment rates are computed similarly, but the BLS [reports the unemployment rate](https://fred.stlouisfed.org/series/UNRATE) with one-digit precision, while we report it with two-digit (basis-point) precision.
+This higher precision is useful for recession detection, as recession indicators are computed and reported at the basis-point level.

+### Is the vacancy rate the same as the BLS vacancy rate?

+No. The BLS [computes the vacancy rate](https://fred.stlouisfed.org/series/JTSJOR) as the number of job vacancies divided by the number of employed workers plus job openings.
+This computation is problematic.
+First, it means that the BLS unemployment and vacancy rates are not consistent with each other, since one uses the number of employed workers plus unemployed workers in the denominator, while the other uses the number of employed workers plus job openings in the denominator.
+Second, the BLS vacancy rate is not a useful variable in labor market matching models.

+By contrast, we compute the vacancy rate as the number of job vacancies divided by the number of employed workers plus unemployed workers.
+Our unemployment and vacancy rates are consistent with each other.
+Furthermore, our vacancy rate is a variable that appears directly in labor market matching models.

 ### Isn't the vacancy rate inflated by ghost job postings?

 Vacancy data have recently been criticized for being polluted by ghost or fake vacancies.
 These vacancies do not actually represent an open position, and will not lead to a new hire.
 A [recent article by CBS News](https://perma.cc/JUR9-W4AA) explains that fake job listings are a growing problem in the labor market.
 [Employ America](https://perma.cc/XZ2B-LTNH) has gone one step further and argued that vacancy numbers are vacuous in general and should never used by policymakers.
 Let's go over the various criticisms raised by such pieces and address them.